-Although the time is near for fans to say goodbye to HBO’s beloved show, the world of Westeros lives on and CIE Tours International are now offering the opportunity for fans of the show to experience the very best of the filming locations in Ireland.
+Although the Game of Throne's community is hurtling towards the premiere of the final episode of the beloved HBO show, the world of Westeros lives on and CIE Tours International are now offering the opportunity for fans of the show to experience the very best of the filming locations in Ireland.

 With help from CIE Tours’ native guides, travelers can explore the striking landscape and architecture that have served as the show's backdrop for eight seasons, so there's no need to despair, no matter which of your favorite characters meets their gruesome death in the final six episodes.

 With CIE Tours’ Private Driver option, fans can enjoy an uninterrupted Westeros adventure with a customized Game of Thrones itinerary.